1. The information we collect about you

 3. Who we share your data with

-SMB Diving provides RAID courses, which require all participants to register on diveraid.com.
-All paper forms collected as part of our courses, including liability release forms, are scanned and uploaded to the RAID website.
+Southern Scuba provides PADI courses, which require all participants to register on www.padid.com.
+All paper forms collected as part of our courses, including liability release forms, are scanned and uploaded to the PADI website.

 We will only exchange your data with another organisation where: